Qbandev/awssg/README.md

 - efs file systems
 - emr clusters

-It will check all of them or the one specified in the command line and return the list of aws resources using the security group in one json file in the current directory.
+It is possible all of them or one specified in the command line.
+The list of aws resources using the security group will be stored in one json file in the current directory.

 ### Prerequisites

-- [python3](https://www.python.org/downloads/) or higher and [pip3](https://docs.python.org/3/installing/index.html)(already installed with python3)
+- [python3](https://www.python.org/downloads/) or higher and [pip3](https://docs.python.org/3/installing/index.html) (already installed with python3)

 ### Installing